zainulabideen1122/Brick-Breaker/README.md

 # Brick-Breaker

-The game is consist of a simple menu to navigate different pages, it also has high score page, and instruction page.
+The game consist of a simple menu to navigate different pages, it also has high score page, and instruction page.
 # Game Instructions:
 In the brick breaker game, the player moves a paddle from side to side to hit a BALL.
 The game objective is to eliminate all of the BRICKS at the top of the screen by hitting them with the BALL.